akaisky07/movie-keep/README.md

 # movie-keep
 The Movie Keeper Web Application is a simple web-based application that allows users to keep track of their favorite movies.
-It provides features to add, view, edit, and delete movies from a SQLite database.
+It provides features to add and delete movies from a SQLite database.
 Features

     Add a new movie with details such as title and timestamp.